lbchanjr/GeofencingLabTest2/README.md

 * Drawing of polylines between 2 markers added in sequence with the last marker connecting to the first marker.

-* Toggling of geofencing function
+* Toggling of geofencing function.
+If geofencing is ON, background color changes to green if current locations falls with 1000m of any of the markers.